Luki308/NYC---bikes-analysis/README.md

 1. Firstly I took a look at
 how did Covid 19 pandemy influenced travelling by bike.
-I fetched ride's count and time from marches since 2018 to 2022 and presented them on interactive plots.
+I fetched ride's count and time from Marches since 2018 to 2022 and presented them on interactive plots.

 2. Other analysis focused on presenting the